 Bullying and cyberbullying

-- Children who are bullied―and those who bully others―are at higher risk of suicidal thoughts and actions.
-This is true whether it is face-to-face or online cyberbullying.
-One study found children and teens who were cyberbullied were roughly 3 times more likely than peers to have suicidal thoughts.
+Kids who are bullied―and those who bully others―face higher risks of suicidal thoughts and actions.
+This is true whether bullying happens face-to-face or online (cyberbullying).

-If you are unsure about what to do, call the National Suicide Prevention Lifeline at 1-800-273-TALK (273-8255).
-It is available 24 hours a day, 7 days a week, from anywhere in the United States.
+If you are unsure about what to do or need immediate support, call the National Suicide Prevention Lifeline at 1-800-273-TALK (273-8255).
+This lifeline is open 24 hours a day, 7 days a week, from anywhere in the United States.